Generation loss: Editing

 Digital resampling such as image scaling, and other DSP techniques can also introduce artifacts or degrade signal-to-noise ratio (S/N ratio) each time they are used, even if the underlying storage is lossless.
+When making a copy of a copy, the quality of the image will deteriorate with every ‘generation’.

+Lossy image formats, such as JPEG, introduce degradation when files are repeatedly edited and re-saved.
+While directly copying a JPEG file preserves its quality, opening and saving it in an image editor creates a new, re-encoded version, introducing subtle changes.
+Social media platforms like Facebook and X, formerly known as Twitter, automatically re-encode uploaded images at low-quality settings to optimize storage and bandwidth, further compounding compression artifacts.
+Over time, repeated re-encoding or processing can significantly degrade the image's quality.

 Resampling causes aliasing, both blurring low-frequency components and adding high-frequency noise, causing jaggies, while rounding off computations to fit in finite precision introduces quantization, causing banding; if fixed by dither, this instead becomes noise.
 In both cases, these at best degrade the signal's S/N ratio, and may cause artifacts.
 Quantization can be reduced by using high precision while editing (notably floating point numbers), only reducing back to fixed precision at the end.

 Often, particular implementations fall short of theoretical ideals.

-Photocopying, photography, video, and miscellaneous postings
+Examples

 Successive generations of photocopies result in image distortion and degradation.
-It has been documented that successive repostings on Instagram results in noticeable changes.
-Likewise, repeated postings on YouTube degraded the work.
+Repeatedly downloading and then reposting / reuploading content to platforms such as Instagram or YouTube can result to noticeable quality degradation.
 Similar effects have been documented in copying of VHS tapes.
 This is because both services use lossy codecs on all data that is uploaded to them, even if the data being uploaded is a duplicate of data already hosted on the service, while VHS is an analog medium, where effects such as noise from interference can have a much more noticeable impact on recordings.